slawrence100/ece4960-fast-robots/lab3.md

 The accelerometer is mostly accurate (within a degree or two), but its readings can be noisy.

 I also analyzed the frequency spectrum to figure out a low-pass filter cutoff frequency.
 Since the sensor reads every 30 ms (from the call to `delay()`), we can use that and the graphs below to determine a constant for a complementary low-pass filter.
 By the Nyquist-Shannon Sampling Theorem, we can only sample at most half as fast as the data is generated, which is why the maximum frequency listed is 16 Hz.

+To see exactly how these graphs were produced, see my [Jupyter notebook](https://github.com/slawrence100/ece4960-fast-robots-code/blob/main/lab03/fourier_transform.ipynb) and the [supporting data](https://github.com/slawrence100/ece4960-fast-robots-code/blob/main/lab03/screenshots/sensor-tap-angles.txt).

 ![pitch time domain](lab03_photos/pitch-time-domain.png)
 ![pitch frequency domain](lab03_photos/pitch-freq-domain.png)